CAST-301. Introduction To Child Advocacy Studies. 3 Hours.

 This is the third required course of the Child Advocacy Studies minor.
 It focuses on a combination of knowledge and skills necessary to providing direct service to children.
 The course begins with an examination of the mezzo- and macro-level systems and institutions that provide services for children and youth in the United States.
 The skills portion of the course supports students in gaining a beginning level of mastery in interviewing, assessment, and evaluation pertinent to serving children and youth who become identified as potential victims of abuse and neglect.
 The age-focus in this course includes early childhood, middle childhood, and adolescence.

-Prerequisites: CAST-301 minimum grade of C and CAST-302 minimum grade of C.
+Prerequisite: CAST-301 with a minimum grade of C and CAST-302 with a minimum grade of C.

 CAST-304.
 CAST Internship Seminar.
 3 Hours.